Contributions From Brian Witwer

 Toxic Charity: How Churches and Charities Hurt Those They Help (and How to Reverse it)

-Based off the premise that charities more often hurt the people they hope to help than not, this resource recommends a new model for charitable groups that shift from relief to the spiritual discipline of compassion.
+Based off the premise that charities more often hurt the people they hope to help than not, this resource recommends a new model for charitable groups that shifts from relief to the spiritual discipline of compassion.

 Real Good Church: How Our Church Came Back from the Dead, and Yours Can, Too